Skip to Content

 • ABOUT

-The Kopchick Research Symposium is hosted by The University of Texas MD Anderson Cancer Center UTHealth Houston Graduate School of Biomedical Sciences, every two years, to highlight the different fields of research being conducted throughout the Texas Medical Center.
+The Kopchick Symposium is hosted by The University of Texas MD Anderson Cancer Center UTHealth Houston Graduate School of Biomedical Sciences, every two years, to highlight the different fields of research being conducted throughout the Texas Medical Center.

 Established by GSBS alumnus John J. Kopchick, PhD, and his wife, Charlene Kopchick, this year’s symposium will showcase talks that focus on overcoming barriers in today’s biomedical fields.